When Auckland Airport decided to implement airport collaborative decision making, they partnered with the team that lives and breathes collaboration.

 Auckland Airport, together with its Air Traffic Control (ATC), airlines, ground handlers, government border agencies and other airport partners took the decision to embrace Airport Collaborative Decision Making (A-CDM).
 This would involve building stronger structures of operational collaboration and developing a platform for the access and distribution of real-time, flight-related information across the airport.

 That platform was Veovo’s Predictive Collaboration Platform.
-Solutions included Veovo Flight Management, Veovo Resource Management, Veovo Revenue Management, Veovo Guest Management (FIDS) and Veovo A-CDM.
+Solutions included Veovo Flight Management, Veovo Resource Management, Veovo Revenue Management, Veovo Customer Management (FIDS) and Veovo A-CDM.
 With built-in interoperability and seamless data exchange, Veovo delivered on every requirement, including embedded intelligence for better flight predictability, mobile-enabled software and an intuitive, easy to learn interface.
 The Veovo team managed every phase; from data integration and software installation to training.
 Their consultative approach and depth of airport experience proved critical in delivering the best possible A-CDM solution.

 Acting General Manager of Aeronautical Operations at Auckland Airport